-Install the air tank on the rifle and fire several times without a pellet.
+Install the air tank on the rifle and fire several times without a projectile.
+Be sure there is at least 2000 psi in the tank.
 If air continues to leak after this has been tried, it will have to be repaired at the factory.

-Gun fires but pellet remains in the barrel
+Gun fires but projectile remains in the barrel

 Is the air tank filled?
 Is the barrel free from obstructions?
-Was the bolt closed and turned to one side when you fired?
-Is the pellet of the correct caliber for the barrel?
-Are you sure the pellet did not exit the barrel?
+Was the action closed and locked when you fired?
+Is the projectile of the correct caliber for the barrel?
+Are you sure the projectile did not exit the barrel?
 Remove the air tank and look through the rear of the barrel to verify that it is still inside.
 Is the tuner turned up high enough for the specific projectile?
 If the tuner is turned down, increase its tension on the striker spring by rotating it downward.
 Once you get the gun to fire, you can start backing the tuner down again to the desired level.